tigerabrodi/all-my-notes/GUIDE_FOR_BECOMING_DEV.md

 _If You manage to learn or accomplish things quicker then they are structured and feel confident to move onto the next phase, feel free to do so!
 Also, know that this isn't the only path, feel free to tweak this path to fit into your life and whatever goals or deadlines you have set for yourself!_

+_This is the guide I wish I had read before starting to code.
+Specifically before the time I decided to take coding seriously in fact, since this is gonna require discipline and work ethic, it is a commitment._

+Some stuff you will learn:

+- HTML
+- CSS
+- JavaScript
+- React
+- Git & Github
+- TypeScript
+- Accessibility

 # Tooling & environment (0.5 months) 0.5

 We're gonna start off by learning the tooling and environment you will work with and in as a developer.